-The Group is also active on social media via Twitter, and the Executive Chairman regularly participates in interviews on investment channels such as Vox Markets.
-The Group has also held two investor webinars in the last 12 months.
-These have been well attended and have been an invaluable alternative to in-person events during the restrictions in place this year.
+The Group is also active on social media via Twitter, and the Executive Chairman regularly participates in interviews on investment channels such as Vox Markets including Q&A sessions.
+The Group also hold occasional investor webinars.
+These are usually well attended and have been an invaluable alternative to in-person events during the restrictions in place this year.

 Shareholders can contact the Company via email@example.com or @AlbaMinerals on Twitter.
 The Board welcomes feedback from shareholders as this helps Alba to better communicate our activities and, where possible, to deal with any misconceptions in the investment market.
 We are constrained, however, when responding to shareholder enquiries, by the requirements of the AIM Rules, and in particular the need to avoid making selective disclosure of material information.

-The Board maintains regular contact with the Company’s advisers, notably our Nominated Adviser (or “Nomad”), Cairn Financial Advisers, and our retained broker, ETX Capital, which also assists the Company in understanding of the views of shareholders and the wider investment market.
+The Board maintains regular contact with the Company’s advisers, notably our Nominated Adviser (or “Nomad”), SPARK Advisory Partners, and our retained broker, ETX Capital, which also assists the Company in understanding of the views of shareholders and the wider investment market.